seanwhs/AI-for-Everyone---Your-New-Superpower/labs/Lab4-Plan-a-Trip.md

 ---

 ## 🟢 Part 1: The "Master Prompt" (Multi-Leg Transit)

-*Because you are transiting through Larkin, the AI needs to account for transfer times and regional bus schedules (like Maju or Causeway Link).*

 **Task:** Copy and paste this prompt into Gemini or ChatGPT.